 = Energy Efficiency Ratio of baseline unit (kBtu/kWh).
 For early replacment measures, the actual EER rating where it is possible to measure or reasonably estimate should be used for the remaining useful life of the existing equipment (6 years for ASHP and Central AC).
-If using rated efficiencies, derate efficiency value by 1% per year to account for degradation over time.
-418 If unknown, assume default provided below:
+If using rated efficiencies, derate efficiency value by 1% per year (maximum of 30 years) to account for degradation over time.
+425 If unknown, assume default provided below: